jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 :Type: ``string``
 :Required: true

 AWS Region to connect to.
-See the `AWS General Reference <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ for a list of available Regions.
+See the :AWS-gr:`AWS General Reference <rande>` for a list of available Regions.

 .. code-block:: php